Ashishk811/splitX/README.md

 # splitX
-A AI based full-stack MERN application to manage group and individual expenses, create settlements, and track who owes whom.
+An AI-based full-stack MERN application to manage group and individual expenses, create settlements, and track who owes whom.

 ## 🚀 Features